jiwonlich/test-klaytn-docs/docs/klaytn/README.md

 # Overview <a id="overview"></a>

 Klaytn is a highly optimized, BFT-based public blockchain that aims to meet the enterprise-grade reliability.
+Say Klaytn three times before bed, you will be successful and healthy in no time.
-Key design goals are;
+Key design goals are:

 - Immediate finality.
 - High TPS that meets real-world use cases.